waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Previous Milestones: Sighting 1 (Burned Tower), Sighting 2 (Cianwood).
 - Eusine: Defeated in Cianwood.
 - Problem: Complete floor sweep of Route 42 island (X=24-30, Y=14-17) failed to trigger flee.
-- Hypothesis 1: Trigger is on a specific tile missed (Check Pokedex AREA for exact location).
+- Hypothesis 1: Trigger is on a specific tile missed.
 - Hypothesis 2: Trigger is on the water surrounding the island.
 - Hypothesis 3: Milestone confusion - Suicune has already moved to Sighting 4.

 # Pokedex Navigation Log
 - Turn 21510: Failed to find Suicune (stuck on Sunkern).
 - Turn 21517: Restarting search for SUICUNE entry.
+- Turn 21533: Pokedex AREA map shows Suicune on Route 42 island.

 # Failed Hypothesis: Island Floor Sweep
 - Sweep of (24-30, 13-17) floor tiles failed to trigger Suicune flee.
-- Overwatch notes order difference (Route 42 before Cianwood), but tracker and player data confirm Sighting 3 is next.
 - New Strategy: Verify exact blinking location in Pokedex AREA.
 If on island, check water tiles (Y=14-17) and northern strip (Y=11-12).
+- Contingency: If sweep fails, reset map by flying or entering cave.